 - Patients with systemic symptoms need same-day ENT review and may need admission for intravenous antibiotics.

 Chronic otitis externa

 Chronic otitis externa is that which has been present for more than three months.
 There has often been modification of the normal flora by treatment.
-Focus is on trying to identify the cause or aggravating factors.
+Focus is on trying to identify the underlying cause (possibly a skin condition such as eczema) or aggravating factors.
 Consider: